jrfnl/DirectoryWalker/README.md

  * Optionally filter the retrieved list for files with comply with a list of allowed extensions

 Results are cached for best performance

+Please refer to the documentation in the [/docs/ folder](https://github.com/jrfnl/DirectoryWalker/tree/master/docs) for more information.